MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 By 2026, the company has AI agents in production: support agents, product-recommendation agents, clinic scheduling agents, warehouse exception agents, and analyst copilots.
 That is not a wild assumption; current enterprise AI direction is already moving toward agentic workflows, cross-functional automation, and governance problems around scaling agents.
 Recent reporting also shows companies wrestling with agent reliability, rollbacks, safety systems, and custom context infrastructure as they move beyond pilots.

 The problem is not that Kōlea lacks data.
-It has too much data.
+It has too much data -- in depth (billions of rows) and breadth (across many diverse domains).

 The problem is that **each department sees its own process**, but nobody has a durable model of how those processes shape each other.

-## The business event
+## The Business Event

 Kōlea launches an AI-personalized “Spring Allergy Relief” campaign.